-Dr. Yoon is a newly appointed Assistant Professor in the Department of Chemical Engineering at Umass Lowell.
-Dr. Yoon previously worked at Biogen-Idec Biopharmaceutical Inc. as a Process Analytics group manager of Manufacturing Sciences.
-Dr. Yoon completed a Ph.
+Yoon is an Assistant Professor in the Department of Chemical Engineering at UMass Lowell.
+Yoon previously worked at Biogen-Idec Biopharmaceutical Inc. as a Process Analytics group manager of Manufacturing Sciences.
+Yoon completed a Ph.
 D at McMaster University, Hamilton, in September 2001.
 The thesis entitled Using External Information for Statistical Process Control focuses on process monitoring and fault detection.
 After the Ph.
-D completion, he worked at Umetrics in Kinnelon, New Jersey, with Dr. Svante Wold and Nouna Kettaneh who are two industrial leaders in multivariate statistics application.
+D completion, he worked at Umetrics in Kinnelon, New Jersey, with Svante Wold and Nouna Kettaneh who are two industrial leaders in multivariate statistics application.
 He was in charge of consulting and teaching on multivariate data analysis, experimental design, and batch analysis.

 Donato B. Vespa is the MBMC laboratory manager with over seven years experience in recombinant protein process development.
 He is responsible for coordination and completion of client projects that include microbial fermentations, cell culture, protein purification and cGLP production.
 Don also trains and supervises laboratory technicians in various techniques including electrophoresis, HPLC and spectrophotometric analysis.